Marlon Brando: Early life and education

-Brando, whose childhood nickname was "Bud", was a mimic from his youth.
-He developed an ability to absorb the mannerisms of children he played with and display them dramatically while staying in character.
-He was introduced to neighborhood boy Wally Cox and the two were closest friends until Cox's death in 1973.
-In the 2007 TCM biopic Brando: The Documentary, childhood friend George Englund recalls Brando's earliest acting as imitating the cows and horses on the family farm as a way to distract his mother from drinking.
-His sister Jocelyn was the first to pursue an acting career, going to study at the American Academy of Dramatic Arts in New York City.
-She appeared on Broadway, then films and television.
-Brando's sister Frances left college in California to study art in New York.
-Brando had been held back a year in school and was later expelled from Libertyville High School for riding his motorcycle through the corridors.
+In 1930, when Brando was only six years old, the family moved to Evanston, Illinois, where Brando mimicked other people, developed a reputation for pranking, and met Wally Cox, with whom he remained friends until Cox's death in 1973.
+In 1936, his parents separated and he and his siblings moved with their mother to Santa Ana, California.
+Two years later, his parents reconciled, and his father purchased a farmhouse in Libertyville, Illinois.
+Brando attended Libertyville High School, excelling at sports and drama, but failing in every other subject.
+Consequently, he was held back for a year, and with his history of misbehaving, he was expelled in 1941.

-He was sent to Shattuck Military Academy in Minnesota, where his father had studied before him.
-Brando excelled at theater and did well in the school.
-In his final year (1943), he was put on probation for being insubordinate to a visiting army colonel during maneuvers.
-He was confined to his room, but sneaked into town and was caught.
-The faculty voted to expel him, though he was supported by the students, who thought expulsion was too harsh.
-He was invited back for the following year, but decided instead to drop out of high school.
-Brando worked as a ditch-digger as a summer job arranged by his father.
-He tried to enlist in the Army, but his induction physical revealed that a football injury he had sustained at Shattuck had left him with a trick knee.
-He was classified IV-F (physically unfit for military service) and not inducted.
+Brando was sent by his father to Shattuck Military Academy, where his father had also studied.
+There, Brando continued to excel at acting until 1943, when he was put on probation for being insubordinate to an officer during maneuvers.
+He was confined to the campus, but sneaked into town and was caught.
+The faculty voted to expel him, although he was supported by the students who thought expulsion was too harsh.
+Brando was invited back for the following year, but decided instead to drop out of high school.
+He then worked as a ditch-digger at a summer job arranged by his father and tried to enlist in the Army, but his routine physical revealed that a football injury he had sustained at Shattuck had left him with a trick knee; he was classified physically unfit for military service.